chaudhry1994harsh/NLP---Hyperpartisan-News-Detection/README.md

 ## Training
 Primarily BERT language model was used to make classifiers.
-In Tensorbert folder, tensorflow was used to make corresponding BERT layer in  the model but in +++ folder pytorch transformer's BERT layer was used.
+In 'Tensorbert' folder, tensorflow was used to make corresponding BERT layer in  the model but in 'distilBERT TF2' folder pytorch transformer's BERT layer was used.

 ## Evaluation
 THe models were evaluated on TIRA platform.
 The test sets were not available directly and could only be tested via TIRA.